 When you are happy with all your images, you should select the End slide show, keep new selection.
 The slide show ends and the images that you chose to keep are still selected.

-Note that the functionality is a bit different for the Mac version of FotoStation.
-On the Mac, the sheet that appears looks like this:
+Note that the functionality is a little different for the Mac version of FotoStation.

 If you choose Yes, the images you selected during the slide show will stay selected after the slide show is over.
 If you don’t want to keep the new selection, choose No.

-You can view only the selected files by clicking on the Selection button and selecting Show Selected as shown in the image above.
-(You can use the shortcut key Alt+A on Windows / Shift–Command–A on the Mac instead of the menu.)
+You can view only the selected files by selecting Selection and then Show Selected.
+(You can use the shortcut keys Shift+ Ctrl + I for Windows / Cmd + Shift + I for Mac).
 Then, only the selected files will show up in the image window.

-For example, you can now choose to move these files into a specific folder or to edit the images using the Edit function.
-If, on the other hand, you would like to keep the selected images, but delete the other images, you can select the Invert selection option from the menu (or use the shortcut Shift+Ctrl+I in Windows / Shift–Command–I on the Mac).
+You can now move these files to a specific folder or edit the images using the Edit function.
+Alternatively, if you would like to keep the selected images and delete the other images, select the Invert selection option from the menu (or use the shortcut Shift+Ctrl+I in Windows / Shift–Command–I on the Mac).
 Select Delete (Move to trash on the Mac) from the Edit menu or simply press the Delete key (Command–Backspace on the Mac).
 The operation works as it would if you deleted the file directly from Windows Explorer or the Mac Finder, i.e. if the file you deleted was on a local disk it is placed in the system Recycle Bin (Windows) or Trash (Mac).
 If the file was on a server (this will typically happen when you work with an Index Manager archive), then the file is deleted immediately and can’t be recovered.
-As a general rule, always think twice before deleting files.

 If you are working within a Project side panel, the files are removed from the project and not from your computer.
-You will have to select the Delete files permanently checkbox in the window that appears, to remove the files from the computer.
+To delete the files from your computer, select the Delete files permanently checkbox in the window that appears.